The first criticism is by the Real Business Cycle people:

 Appendix A

-Derivation of the AD Curve (not required in the evaluation process)
+Derivation of the IS Curve (not required in the evaluation process)

 Maximization of Utility

-Households maximize utility which depends on consumption over time
+Households maximize utility which depends on consumption and hours worked over time

 Subject to a constraint in every period